hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 1. Browse to the **AWS Lambda** service.
 ![Images/cidazure-setup-manual-lambdabrowse](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-lambdabrowse.png?width=1000px)

-2. Search for the Lambda Functions created by the deployment.
-In our example we used *cid* as the prefix code and the resource id is *lmd*
+2. Search for the Lambda functions created by the deployment.
+In our example we used *cid* as the prefix code and the resource id is *lmd*.
 ![Images/cidazure-setup-manual-lambdafind](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-lambdafind.png?width=1000px)

 3. Click into **Lambda01**.
-Notice the python code is viewable here.
+Notice the python code is visible.
 Take a look around if you have time.
 ![Images/cidazure-setup-manual-lambda01](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-lambda01.png?width=1000px)

 4. Select the **Test tab** and click the **Test** button.
 ![Images/cidazure-setup-manual-lambda01test](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-lambda01test.png?width=1000px)

 5. You should receive an *Execution result: succeeded* message.
 ![Images/cidazure-setup-manual-lambdasuccess](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-lambdasuccess.png?width=1000px)

 6. Head over to the **Amazon S3 bucket** created by the deployment.
-If you deployed via CloudFormation then the S3 bucket will start with the stack name.
+If you deployed via CloudFormation, the S3 bucket will start with the stack name.
 If you used Terraform the bucket will start with a prefix code you defined, followed by *sss* as the resource ID.
-You should see files are already starting to appear under the *azurecidraw* folder.
-Wait until they've all appeared before moving onto the next step.
+You should see files starting to appear under the *azurecidraw* folder.
+Wait until all objects have been copied before moving onto the next step.
 ![Images/cidazure-setup-manual-s3appear](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-s3appear.png?width=1000px)

-7. Let's start the Glue job and transform the data.
-Open the **AWS Glue** service and click into **ETL jobs**
+7. Let's start the AWS Glue job and transform the data.
+Open the **AWS Glue** service and click into **ETL jobs**.
 ![Images/cidazure-setup-manual-glue](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-glue.png?width=1000px)

-8. Select the Glue job created by the deployment.
-In our example we used *cid* as the prefix code and the resource id is *glj*
+8. Select the AWS Glue job created by the deployment.
+In our example we used *cid* as the prefix code and the resource id is *glj*.
 ![Images/cidazure-setup-manual-gluejob](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-gluejob.png?width=1000px)

-9. Take a look at the Glue script if you have time, you can make changes here to suit your needs.
+9. Take a look at the AWS Glue script if you have time.
 Click on the **Runs tab** and click the **Run** button.
-The Glue job will execute.
+The AWS Glue job will execute.
 ![Images/cidazure-setups-manual-gluestart](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-gluestart.png?width=1000px)

 10. When the job completes the run status will change to *success*.
 ![Images/cidazure-setup-manual-gluesuccess](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-gluesuccess.png?width=1000px)

-11. Now let's head back over to the same **Amazon S3 bucket** you accessed earlier.
-Two new folder should have appeared. *azurecidparquet* contains parquet versions of the original CSV files.
+11. Head back over to the same **Amazon S3 bucket** you accessed earlier.
+Two new folder have appeared. *azurecidparquet* contains parquet versions of the original CSV files.
 The original CSV files have moved to the *azurecidprocessed* folder and the *azurecidraw* folder has been deleted.
 ![Images/cidazure-setup-manual-s3processed](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-s3processed.png?width=1000px)

-12. If you click into the *azurecidprocessed* folder you'll see data is partitioned by month.
+12. Click into the *azurecidparquet* folder.
+You'll notice data is partitioned by month.
 ![Images/cidazure-setup-manual-s3parquet](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-s3parquet.png?width=1000px)

 Awesome!
-You've completed the manual run, let's move onto [Dashboard Deployment.](#dashboard-deployment)
+You've completed the manual run, let's move onto [Dashboard Deployment.](#dashboard-deployment).
 {{% /expand%}}

 ### Step 3 Dashboard Deployment